 If you really want to accomplish something and need support, find a trusted person in your life and share your goals with them.
 Ask them to hold you accountable and be a committed listener.
 This will make a huge difference to your success!

-With small changes, you will see your vitality and well-being return and feel a sense of power fill you.
-Give it a try and feel free to share how making changes effected your life!
+With small changes, you’ll see your vitality and well-being return and feel a sense of power grow within you.
+Give it a try and feel free to share with others how making these changes affect your life!